Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (ii): The Main Results: Preliminaries

 \subsection{Edge and nodal element spaces}

-Next, we further divide each $\Omega_k$ into smaller tetrahedral elements of size $h$ so that all the elements on $\Omega$ constitute a quasi-uniform triangulation ${\cal T}_h$ of the domain $\o$.
-Let ${\cal E}_h$ and ${\cal N}_h$ denote the set of edges and nodes of ${\cal T}_h$ respectively.
-Then the Nedelec edge element space, of the lowest order, is a subspace of piecewise linear polynomials defined on ${\cal T}_h$:
+Let $\Omega$ be equipped with a family of tetrahedral triangulations ${\mathcal T}_h$ with the mesh size $h$.
+We assume that the families of triangulations ${\mathcal T}_h$ with $h\rightarrow 0^+$ are shape regular and quasi-uniform (refer to \cite{Hu1-2017}).
+The Nedelec edge element space, of the lowest order, is a subspace of piecewise linear polynomials defined on ${\mathcal T}_h$ (refer to \cite{brezzi} and \cite{s8}):

 where $R(K)$ is a subset of all linear polynomials on the element $K$ of the form: